 Dr Loyd Grossman CBE

-Loyd is Chairman of The Royal Parks, Chairman of Gresham College and was Chairman of the Heritage Alliance, Chairman of the Churches Conservation Trust, Chairman of the University for the Creative Arts, Deputy Chairman of The Royal Drawing School and a member of the Court of Governors of the LSE.
-He is a Governor of the British Institute in Florence, Trustee of The Warburg Charitable Trust and Patron of Heritage Open Days.
-He is President of The Arts Society.
+Loyd is President of The Arts Society (formerly NADFAS) and a Vice President of the Churches Conservation Trust and was Chairman of the Heritage Alliance from 2009-2018, Chairman of the Churches Conservation Trust from 2007-2016, Chairman of the University for the Creative Arts from 2008-2012, Deputy Chairman of The Royal Drawing School from 2014-2017, a member of the Court of Governors of the LSE from 1996-2009, and is now an Emeritus Governor of the LSE.
+He is a Governor of The British Institute of Florence, a Trustee of The Warburg Charitable Trust, Patron of the Association for Heritage Interpretation and Patron of Heritage Open Days.

 Loyd’s knowledge of and fascination with food led him to create his own brand in 1995, which became Britain’s most successful new premium food brand.

 Loyd is a keen guitarist and he and his band – The New Forbidden – made their eighth appearance at Glastonbury in June 2019!